 We would like to thank Peter Bauer, Roberto Buizza and Erland Källén who provided many useful comments on an earlier version.
 The ECMWF Fellows Tim Palmer and Tilmann Gneiting contributed welcome feedback and comments and Tim Palmer is also thanked for a fruitful discussion that concluded that the hard-to-define concept of "physically-based schemes" should be avoided.
+We are also grateful to two anonymous reviewers for their constructive comments.

 The support of Anton Beljaars, Roberto Buizza, Franco Molteni and Erland Källen for putting resources into the development of the SPP scheme is gratefully acknowledged.
 Anton's insight also helped tremendously for developing the SPP scheme.
-Jost von Hardenberg is thanked for diagnosing the P - E imbalance of SPPT and proposing the global tendency fix for SPPT.
+Jost von Hardenberg is thanked for diagnosing the P-E imbalance of SPPT and proposing the global tendency fix for SPPT.